khaors/geocompr/main.md

 Geometry casting of simple feature geometry column (`sfc`) and simple features objects works the same as for single geometries in most of the cases.
 One imporant difference is conversion between multi to non-multi types.
-As a result of this process, multi-objects are splitted into many non-multi objects.
+As a result of this process, multi-objects are split into many non-multi objects.

 We would use a new object, `multilinestring_sf`, as an example (on the left in Figure \@ref(fig:line-cast)):